Are Sentinel Points Driving You Loopy?

 The How….

 Finding all these loops is no mean feat and will require some working out.
 Water system schematics, ‘as-fitted’ drawings and a physical check will be needed to pinpoint these locations, especially on complex systems, such as those in hospitals, care homes, schools and large municipal buildings.
+The most efficient way of doing this is to have up to date ‘as-fitted’ drawings.
+These will show the exact layout of a water system, showing each loop and outlet.

 If these drawings are not to hand, then a basic schematic drawing is the next best thing (potentially supplied with a Legionella risk assessment).
 These will show diagrammatically where each outlet is and where it is fed from.
 What it probably won’t show is the exact location of each circulation loop, so additional investigation is needed.
+Once these points are identified, they can then be added to the schematic and temperature monitoring programme.

 It is important to note that it is outside the scope of a Legionella Risk Assessment to identify sentinel points, just to appraise those already identified.
 However, this exercise could be tied in with a risk assessment.